Freshly Ground Coffee – Why It Tastes Best

 Besides those three (awesome) reasons to grind only right before brewing, there are two others to consider as well.

-Here is a scary thought: all those other odors floating around your kitchen are slowly infecting your ground coffee, especially that onion you just finished cutting.
-If the thought of onion-flavored coffee frightens you (chills down my spine), then don’t buy pre-ground coffee beans.
+Here is a scary thought: all those other odours floating around your kitchen are slowly infecting your ground coffee, especially that onion you just finished cutting.
+If the thought of onion-flavoured coffee frightens you (chills down my spine), then don’t buy pre-ground coffee beans.

 Brewing great coffee is all about control.
 You are Lenin, and coffee is your USSR.
 The more control you have over each aspect of the brew process, the better shot you have of making exceptional coffee.Just don’t be a Stalin.

 When you grind your own beans you have greater authority over grind size, which has a significant impact on flavour.
 Most methods of coffee brewing, like espresso, pour-over, and AeroPress, require different grind sizes, but buying pre-ground coffee limits you to only one.

 Choosing to grind your own beans puts another step between you and your beloved coffee, but even if you only brew with one method, having the ability to slightly change your grind size can substantially impact the quality of your coffee.
 To find yourself a great grinder, click here for my list of 2021’s best hand options.

 Unlike the stoic snob behind the counter at the instantly Instagrammable coffee house, Science has opened its mouth and shared some knowledge bombs.
 As with most food items, fresh is better, and coffee is no exception – especially during coffee cupping sessions.

 These flavour-packed little stimulants are sensitive and will only relinquish their best if handled properly.
 Whereas pre-ground coffee has already lost most of its delicate aromas and oils, freshly ground coffee beans are ripe for brewing.
 So yes, in case you haven’t guessed so yet, you’ll need a great burr coffee grinder to help with this.